pyrsia/pyrsia/docs/tutorials/docker.md

 Once you've completed the [installation](/docs/tutorials/quick-installation.mdx), it's time to configure your build tools to make use of Pyrsia.

-In this tutorial we will show how you can easily switch your Docker setup to use Pyrsia to download official Docker images.
+In this tutorial we will show how you can easily modify your Docker setup to use Pyrsia to download official Docker images.

 ## Installation